Quantile Transfer for Reliable Operating Point Selection in Visual Place Recognition: Experimental Setup

 \subsection{Baseline Techniques}

-We compare against the unsupervised method of Schubert et al.~\cite{schubert2021beyond}, which represents the current state-of-the-art for automatic threshold selection in VPR.
-This baseline assumes similarity scores follow an approximately normal distribution where same-place pairs constitute outliers among predominantly different-place pairs.
-It applies robust normal fitting to reduce outlier influence and sets thresholds at high-probability levels of the fitted distribution.
+We compare against the unsupervised thresholding method of Schubert et al.~\cite{schubert2021beyond}, which models query–database similarity scores with a robust normal distribution, assuming non-matching pairs dominate.
+A fixed high quantile of the fitted distribution is then used as the matching threshold.

-We note that~\cite{schubert2021beyond} does not inherently account for user-defined performance constraints like ours, such as finding a matching threshold (MT) that maximises recall at a given precision.
-Instead, it primarily aims to approximate a MT that distinguishes same-places from different-place matches.
-This MT is set to a heuristic high-probability level of the fitted distribution, so that different-place matches fall below it while the same-place matches above.
+Although both methods rely on similarity quantiles, they differ fundamentally in their objective and estimation approach.
+Schubert et al.~derive a single threshold estimate from distributional assumptions, primarily targeting very high precision, whereas our approach uses a small calibration set to estimate the similarity quantile that achieves maximum recall at a 100\% precision level, and transfers this threshold to deployment data without imposing parametric assumptions.

-Furthermore, to ensure a fair comparison with our method, we implement a variant of this baseline in which the calibration similarity matrix used by our method is provided as input.
-This modified version applies the same robust normal fitting procedure to our calibration data, then transfers the resulting threshold to deployment.
-This variant uses identical calibration information as our method while preserving the baseline's core threshold estimation approach.
+For fairness, we also implement a calibration-aware variant of~\cite{schubert2021beyond}.
+Here, the same calibration data used by our method is provided to the baseline, which applies robust normal fitting on this data and transfers the resulting threshold to deployment similarities.
+This preserves the baseline’s estimation procedure while controlling for differences in available information.